Background pattern

 • If you have muscle weakness.

-• If you have respiratory difficulties.
+• If you have breathing difficulties.

 • If you have mental disorders.
 Benzodiazepines are not recommended as a first-line treatment for psychosis (mental disorders).
 These medications should not be used to treat depression or anxiety associated with depression, as symptoms may worsen.